rileyhales/gldas/README.md

 * math

 ### Custom Settings
-You need to specify 2 custome settings when you install the app.
+You need to specify 2 custom settings when you install the app.
 The file path to where you are storing the gldas netCDF files locally on the server and the base wms URL for the thredds server that will be serving the data.
-On tethys.byu.edu the correct custom settings are:
+For Example, on tethys.byu.edu the correct custom settings are:
 **Local File Path:** /home/tethys/Thredds/gldas/
 **WMS base address:** https://tethys.byu.edu/thredds/wms/testAll/gldas/